Slauerhoffbrug

 The Slauerhoffbrug (Slauerhoff Bridge) is a fully automatic bascule bridge (aka tail bridge) in the city of Leeuwarden in the Netherlands.
 It is a road bridge that carries the Slauerhoffweg (named after J. Slauerhoff) over the Harlingervaart.
 It was completed in 2000.

-The bridge uses two arms to swing a section of road in and out of place.
-The deck is 15 m by 15 m.
-It is painted in yellow and blue, representative of Leeuwarden's flag and seal.
-This movable bridge is also known as the “Slauerhoffbrug ‘Flying’ Drawbridge”.
+The bridge uses two arms to swing a 15×15m section of road in and out of place.
+The lift arms are oriented diagonally to the road.
+The bridge is painted in yellow and blue, representative of Leeuwarden's flag and seal.
+This movable bridge is also known as the “Slauerhoffbrug ‘Flying’ Drawbridge” or Frog Bridge (Dutch: Kikkerbrug), the last because of its shape in the down position.
 One of the main designers is Emile Asari.
 A tail bridge can quickly and efficiently be raised and lowered from one pylon (instead of hinges).
-This quickly allows water traffic to pass while only briefly blocking road traffic.
+This allows water traffic to pass while only briefly blocking road traffic.